allanNAIT/allanNAIT.github.io/comp1017/module3/20-web-images/web-images.md

+---
+layout: page
-# 20 - Web Image Formats
+title: 20 - Web Image Formats
+---
 The following file is required for this lesson:
 *[demo-web-image-formats.zip](files/demo-web-image-formats.zip)